 - Magnesium 200-500 mg daily

-PMS can result in a physical and emotional burden on women.
-Studies have shown women with PMS have a poor health-related quality of life; for women with PMDD, the symptoms can be as disabling as major depressive disorder.
+PMS can result in a physical and emotional burden on individuals.
+Studies have shown those with PMS may experience a lower health-related quality of life; for those with PMDD, the symptoms can be as impactful as major depressive disorder.
 PMS can result in poor self-esteem, dissatisfaction, and inadequacy.
-It also can adversely affect interpersonal relationships.
+It also can affect interpersonal relationships.
 (48)

 PMS also contributes to a significant economic burden.
-According to one study, women with PMS spend over $4,300 more on medical costs annually.
+According to one study, individuals with PMS spend over $4,300 more on medical costs annually.

 PMS Case Study